-We have completed and tested our Scan-N-Plan program and we need to release the code to the public.
+We have completed and tested our Scan-N-Plan program from Exercise 4.0 and we need to release the code to the public.
 Your goal is to make documentation viewable in a browser.
 You may accomplish this by annotated the myworkcell_core package with doxygen syntax and generating documentation with rosdoc_lite.